department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/research/findings-summary.md

  > "I guess I hit update even though I'm not updating anything.
 That's odd.
 Seems more like a confirmation than an update." - P6

-### #6: A few participants expressed privacy concerns around the current process to confirm their address by Updating without making any changes.
+### #6: A few participants expressed privacy concerns around the current process used to confirm an address.

 A few participants were concerned that by confirming their address via Update, a change may have inadvertently been made to their already correct address somewhere in the background.